rdf-connect/Tutorial-ISWC2025/content/description.md

 As the Semantic Web community continues to embrace increasingly diverse data sources and application domains, there is a growing need for flexible, interoperable tooling that can bridge gaps between technologies, languages, and paradigms.
-_RDF Connect (RDFC)_ directly addresses this need by providing a language-agnostic framework for building streaming data pipelines that are modular, traceable, and standards-compliant.
+_RDF-Connect (RDFC)_ directly addresses this need by providing a language-agnostic framework for building streaming data pipelines that are modular, traceable, and standards-compliant.

 Many Semantic Web workflows involve custom tooling built in specific languages, often leading to brittle, monolithic